Honey badger: Taxonomy

 Mellivorina was proposed as a tribe name by John Edward Gray in 1865.
 The honey badger is the only species of the genus Mellivora.
 Although in the 1860s it was assigned to the badger subfamily, the Melinae, it is now generally agreed that it bears few similarities to the Melinae.
 It is much more closely related to the marten subfamily, Guloninae, and furthermore is assigned its own subfamily, Mellivorinae.
-Differences between Mellivorinae and Guloninae include differences in their dentition formulae.
-Though not in the same subfamily as the wolverines, which are a genus of large-sized and atypical Guloninae, the honey badger can be regarded as another, analogous, form of outsized weasel or polecat.